mschmidt271/cpp_particleCode/README.md

 As such, the repository must be cloned.
 For example, in whichever directory you want to put the code:

+1. Clone the repository:
+    - If you use https (this is the case if you haven't set up a [github ssh key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)):
+        - `git clone --recurse-submodules -j8 https://github.com/mschmidt271/cpp_particleCode.git`
+    - If you use ssh:
-1. `git clone --recurse-submodules -j8 git@github.com:mschmidt271/cpp_particleCode.git`
+        - `git clone --recurse-submodules -j8 git@github.com:mschmidt271/cpp_particleCode.git`
     - Note: the `-j8` is a parallel flag, allowing git to fetch up to 8 submodules in parallel.
 1. `cd cpp_particleCode`